How to Blanch Hazelnuts for Easy Peeling

 Step 1: Create an ice bath by filling a large bowl with equal amounts of ice and cold water.
 Ice baths are great for quickly stopping the cooking process and preserving texture and color (e.g. for green vegetables).

 Step 2: Fill a small pot halfway with water and bring it to a boil.
-Add the baking soda and hazelnuts and keep at a boil for about four to five minutes.
+Add the baking soda and hazelnuts and boil for about four to five minutes.
 Don’t be surprised when the water turns black!

-Test a hazelnut at about four minutes by dropping it into the ice bath.
+Test a hazelnut after about four minutes by dropping it into the ice bath.
 If the peel doesn’t come off easily, keep blanching the hazelnuts for another minute and test again.

 If the hazelnut peel comes off in a snap, drain the pot of blanched hazelnuts in a colander.
 Then immediately transfer the blanched hazelnuts to your ice bath.